spacetelescope/stsci.stimage/Install.rst

 Leopard.

-:red:`This package contains binaries only for 64-bit capable Intel processors.`  That includes a processor type of Xeon, but not Core Duo or any variant of PowerPC.
+:red:`This package contains binaries only for 64-bit capable Intel processors.`  That includes a processor type of "Xeon" or "Core 2 Duo", but not "Core Duo" or any variant of PowerPC.

 Double-click on the .DMG file, then double-click on the .pkg file in the window that appears.
 This runs the standard Macintosh